amasandy/Checkout-Experience-iOS/README.md

 - **Cocoapods**: add the following line inside your *Podfile* `pod 'AmadeusCheckout/CardIOPlugin', :git => 'https://github.com/AmadeusITGroup/Checkout-Experience-iOS.git', :tag => '<version>'`
 - **Carthage**: all plugins are available in the *Carthage* build folder, just drag the ones you need on your project.
 Don't forget to also add the associated third party frameworks.
-- Manual (dynamic framework) : add the plugin, and the third party framework inside the *Embedded Binaries* section.
+- Manual (dynamic framework): add the plugin, and the third party framework inside the *Embedded Binaries* section.

 ## Usage

 ### Initiate payment

-Firstly, you need to initialize your payment context from a PPID:
+Firstly, you need to initialize your payment context from a `PPID`:
 > Swift
 ```swift
 import AmadeusCheckout